A soulful and relational approach to therapy is an interactive process where authentic engagement is central.

 I work in Hampton Village which is in The London Borough of Richmond Upon Thames very close to Teddington, Twickenham, Sunbury, Kingston and Richmond.
 There are good public transport links here from London with a BR station 5mins from my door.

-Although, client cancelled sessions will incur a fee, I usually attempt to offer some flexibility with an alternative session time within the same week.
-When this isn't possible, the usual fee will apply.
+Although cancelled sessions incur a fee, I will attempt to offer some flexibility with an alternative session time within the same week where possible.

 Please leave a message and I will contact you as soon as possible.